AndrewFasano/DPA/labs/LAB01/README.md

 # Lab Goals
 This lab is designed to:
 1) Test the setup of your development environment to make sure it meets the minimum class requirements
-2) Introduce you to basic dynamic analysis with GDB scripting
+2) Introduce you to basic dynamic program analysis with GDB scripting
-3) Allow you to introspect on internal state within the [TODO] application
+2) Give you hands on experience using conditional breakpoints and introspecting/modifying application state dynamically.

 # Environment Selection
-Throughout this course, you will be buildling, running, using, and analyzing Linux-based applications.
+Throughout this course, you will be building, running, using, and analyzing Linux-based applications.
 As such, you will need an environment where you can run these.
 Some of the tools we will use may have releases or support for other OSes or architectures - you can try to use those, but no support will be provided if things go wrong.